JazzMaster/LazGFX/README.md

 			Mac uses Quartz
 			Sin uses DirectX/WinAPI.
 			Lazarus is turning into OOP OBJ customized UnFreePascal, much like VC did.
+				Code is either for FPC -- or its not.

 		-This isnt a "class project", its my passion.
 Im not rushing my work.
 		-Nobody uses Int10 DOS assembler anyore.
 Even less use Int10 "graphics modes".
-		-This is 32/64 bits code
+		-This is 32/64 bits code.
+I dont write "8bit hacks".

 ### The objective of this package